SPADE: Spatial Transcriptomics and Pathology Alignment Using a Mixture of Data Experts for an Expressive Latent Space: Related work

 Contrastive learning is a core self-supervised approach for large imaging datasets, which uses the InfoNCE loss, introduced by van den Oord et al. \cite{oord2018representation}, to pull positive pairs of data points closer together while pushing negative pairs apart.
 Contrastive language-image pretraining (CLIP) extends this technique to multimodal data by using paired images and captions \cite{radford2021learning}.
 Rather than focusing solely on images, CLIP creates a multimodal embedding space using a symmetric InfoNCE loss that matches paired images and captions as positives and mixes random images and captions as negatives.
 This symmetric process (image-to-caption and caption-to-image) allows CLIP to develop a latent space where images and their corresponding captions cluster together.

-BLEEP applies the CLIP framework to spatial transcriptomics for gene expression prediction, creating a multimodal model specifically for Visium data but trained on a single tissue type, limiting its generalizability.
-Another model, TANGLE, recently developed by Jaume et al. \cite{jaume2024transcriptomics} applies the CLIP framework to paired H\&E WSIs and bulk RNA-seq data from the Cancer Genome Atlas (TCGA); however, bulk RNA sequencing requires tissue dissociation and lacks the spatial resolution present in each WSI.
-SPADE addresses these limitations by training on multiple tissue types using a Mixture-Of-Experts approach, utilizing paired H\&E and ST data at the patch level to learn rich spatially-informed patch-level embeddings for multiple tissue types.
+BLEEP \cite{xie2024spatially} applies the CLIP framework to spatial transcriptomics for gene expression prediction, creating a multimodal model specifically for Visium data but trained on a single tissue type, limiting its generalizability.
+Another model, TANGLE, recently developed by Jaume et al. \cite{jaume2024transcriptomics} applies the CLIP framework to paired H\&E WSIs and bulk RNA-seq data from the Cancer Genome Atlas (TCGA); however, bulk RNA sequencing requires tissue dissociation and lacks one-to-one matching of gene expression to tissue.
+SPADE addresses these limitations by training on multiple tissue types using a Mixture of Data Experts approach, utilizing the one-to-one correspondence between 20$\times$ H\&E patches and their spatially resolved ST gene expression profiles to learn rich, molecularly informed patch-level embeddings for multiple tissue types.